Minnesota needs infrastructure funding now more than ever—but bonding bills in the state legislature failed during Spring 2020.

-But after decades of under-funding and neglect, these systems and structures are deteriorating, even failing.
-In 2018, the American Society of Civil Engineers (ASCE) evaluated nine infrastructure categories in Minnesota—Aviation, Bridges, Dams, Drinking Water, Energy, Ports, Roads, Transit, and Wastewater.
-Our report card gave us an overall GPA of C.
+After decades of under-funding and neglect, our systems and structures are deteriorating, even failing.
+In 2018, the American Society of Civil Engineers (ASCE) evaluated nine infrastructure categories in Minnesota—aviation, bridges, dams, drinking water, energy, ports, roads, transit, and wastewater.
+Our report card gave us an overall grade of C.

 Raise Our Grade, Minnesota is a nonpartisan, nonpolitical, shared commitment.
-By asking our legislators to make infrastructure funding a priority, we can help raise Minnesota’s grade—together.
+We can help raise Minnesota’s grade—together.

 See what’s possible!
 Move the grade to see the effects.